biblibre/urungi/language/README.md

 The command is

-    gulp dist:translations
+    gulp translations

 This will update urungi with the new translations.

-If you add a new language, add the language option to the language service (public/js/services/language.js) and languageSelect directive (public/js/directives/wst-directives.js)
+If you add a new language, add the language option in `server/app.js` and `server/config/gettext.js`